 Prevara is more commonly taken than Duphaston by transsexual women, but as I was already taking Duphaston he told me to continue with this.
 I eventually reduced the dose to one tablet per day.
 It was later suggested that I reduce the Premarin intake to just 0.625mg/day, but I instead began to take a single 1.25mg pill with my Duphaston.
 Thus my daily regimen became:

-Metformin: In early January 2003 a visiting friend of mine (and a doctor) suggested that I should take Metformin.
-Although normally a drug associated with diabetes, it's also considered useful for aiding and enhancing the body fat redistribution (including limbs and face) of transsexual women taking oestrogen.
-However in my experience it has at least two serious downsides, one is that no alcohol should be consumed while taking Glucophage, the other is very severe nausea.
-The doctors prescription was for Glucophage from Lipha Sante (initially 2 tablets daily, each containing 500mg Metformin - $7.50 per pack of 100, $4.50 per month).
+The doctor's prescription was for Glucophage from Lipha Sante (initially 2 tablets daily, each containing 500mg Metformin - $7.50 per pack of 100, $4.50 per month).
 After a week, continuous nausea and occasional vomiting made me decide (without any professional medical advice) to reduce my dose to one tablet a day.
 This thankfully helped my nausea a lot, indeed the sickness had nearly gone completely after a month of use.
 In early February 2004 I optimistically anticipated being wined and dined by my boyfriend for Valentine's Day.
 I decided that over four years continuously on hormones my body fat was probably as well redistributed as it was ever going to be, and that enjoying a bottle of expensive wine was preferable to continuing to take my Glucophage pill!

 3. After

 Weight From my research c.2000 there seemed to be a link between taking female hormones and weight gain.
 A desire to reduce my hormone intake and thus weight was a minor driver for my having an orchiectomy.
-In practice there was no noticeable effect weight wise.
-I need to be careful about what I eat and drink, and exercise daily (usually a long walk followed by an ancient Jane Fonda workout seesion) in order to avoid moving from well-rounded to simply fat.
+In practice there was no noticeable effect - good or bad - weight wise.
+I'm careful about what I eat and drink, and exercise daily (either a long walk, an ancient Jane Fonda workout session or a visit to a local swimming pool) in order to avoid moving from well-rounded to simply fat.